 Physical Properties of Bulk Grain.
 Thermal Properties and Temperatures in Grain Bulks.
 Water in Biomaterials and Relationship With Its Environment.
 Fundamental Principles of Aeration, Drying, and Rewetting.
 Mathematical Modelling of Isotherm, Drying, and Wetting.
 Moisture Migration in Stored Grain Bins.

-Dr. Fuji Jian is a professional engineer and assistant professor in the Department of Biosystems Engineering at the University of Manitoba.
+Dr. Fuji Jian is a professional engineer and associate professor in the Department of Biosystems Engineering at the University of Manitoba.
 Fuji was educated at the HuaZhong Agricultural University (China), Henan University of Technology (China), University of Greenwich (UK), and University of Manitoba (Canada).
-Fuji received his Ph.D at the University of Manitoba in 2003, and excellence of his Ph.D. studies was recognized with the "Governor General’s Gold Medal for outstanding graduate studies academic achievement in Canada" and the "CSAE/SCGR 2004 Ph.D.
-Thesis Award".
+Fuji received his Ph.D. at the University of Manitoba in 2003, and excellence of his Ph.D. studies was recognized with the “Governor General’s Gold Medal for outstanding graduate studies academic achievement in Canada” and the “CSAE/SCGR 2004 Ph.D.
+Thesis Award.”
 After working for a grain storage company (OPI System, Calgary, Canada) for 5 years, he returned to academia as an instructor in 2010 and assistant professor in 2015.
 He is the recipient of the prestigious 2019 John Clark Award of CSBE/SCGAB and 2020 Merit awards in the category of research, scholarly work and creative activities, University of Manitoba.
-Fuji’s research interests are in the area of post-harvest grain quality, stored-product protection, drying and aeration of grains, and sensor development with the sole purpose to enhance food safety and security.
+Fuji’s research interests are in the area of post-harvest grain quality, storedproduct protection, drying and aeration of grains, and sensor development with the sole purpose to enhance food safety and security.
 He is the leading authors in 85 of more than 100 technical articles in scientific journals, conference proceedings and books.
-These publications covered: 1) mathematical modeling of grain storage ecosystems; 2) insect biology and ecology inside stored grain bulks; 3) sampling inside grain bins; 4) physical property of stored grain bulks; 5) safe storage of grain and monitoring; 6) insect control and pesticide resistance; 7) grain aeration and drying; 8) sensor development; 9) biomass processing; and 10) particle segregation.
-Fuji published more than 30 mathematical models and his expertise in mathematical modeling and grain storage ecosystem has been instrumental in revitalization of grain storage monitoring industry.
+These publications covered: (1) mathematical modelling of grain storage ecosystems; (2) insect biology and ecology inside stored grain bulks; (3) sampling inside grain bins; (4) physical property of stored grain bulks; (5) safe storage of grain and monitoring; (6) insect control and pesticide resistance; (7) grain aeration and drying; (8) sensor development; (9) biomass processing; and (10) particle segregation.
+Fuji published more than 30 mathematical models and his expertise in mathematical modelling and grain storage ecosystem has been instrumental in revitalization of grain storage monitoring industry.
+Drs.
+Jayas and Jian received the John Ogilvie Research Innovation Award (CSBE/SCGB) in 2021 for their work on “Mathematical models of stored-grain ecosystems for management of stored grain.”
 Fuji has taught Grain Storage/Crop Preservation, Plant and Animal Physiology for Engineers, Unit Operations, Transfer (mass and heat) Phenomena, and Modelling and Simulation of Biological Systems.
-He is currently supervising/co-supervising more than 10 MSc/PhD students.
+He is currently supervising/co-supervising more than 10 M.Sc./Ph.D. students.